Charles Marshall (American soldier): Postbellum activities

 Following the War, Marshall returned to Baltimore and continued his legal practice, becoming one of Baltimore's leading attorneys.
 Marshall delivered the dedication addresses for the monument to Lee in Richmond, Virginia, and the monument to Ulysses S. Grant in New York City.

 Death and legacy

-Marshall died in Baltimore, Maryland, in 1902 from a stroke, and was buried in the city's Green Mount cemetery.
+Marshall died at his home in Baltimore, Maryland, in 1902 from a stroke ("apoplexy"), and was buried in the city's Green Mount Cemetery.
 His papers were later published in a book called Lee's Aide-de-Camp, edited by Sir Frederick Maurice and in a later edition by Gary W. Gallagher.

 Henry B. Walthall played Marshall in the 1930 film, Abraham Lincoln, directed by D.W.
 Griffith.
 Tim Ruddy portrayed Marshall in the film Gettysburg and John D. Bert held the role in the related film Gods and Generals.
 Marshall is a supporting character in the 1992 science fiction-alternate history novel The Guns of the South by Harry Turtledove.

 Harris Katleman played Marshall in The Rebel, episode "Johnny Yuma at Appomattox".